astoreyai/ai_scientist/tutorials/02_literature_review/README.md

 ...
 ```

-**✓ Checkpoint**: CSV should have 774 rows with blank decision columns.
+**Checkpoint**: CSV should have 774 rows with blank decision columns.

 ---